 5. Repayment Mechanism for Deferred Amounts

 The plan for recovering deferred principal and interest is where most forbearance agreements fail.
 A vague promise to “repay at the end” results in a lump-sum demand the borrower cannot meet — which converts a recoverable situation into a default.
-See Private Lender Profit Protection: Mastering Loan Modifications for situations where the repayment mechanism leads to a full loan modification instead.
+See Addendum or Modification Agreement: What’s the Difference? for situations where the repayment mechanism leads to a full loan modification instead.

 Verdict: Build the stepped repayment plan as the default structure and document the lump-sum option only when income verification supports it.

 From where we sit as a servicer, the most preventable forbearance failures happen when lenders skip the repayment mechanism and treat the deferred balance as a problem for later.
-Later arrives at forbearance end, the borrower has no plan, and what was a 90-day workout becomes a 762-day foreclosure timeline — ATTOM’s Q4 2024 national average for judicial states.
-The lender who spent 20 minutes documenting a stepped repayment plan at the outset saves the foreclosure cost differential of $50,000 to $80,000 in judicial states alone.
+Later arrives at forbearance end, the borrower has no plan, and what was a 90-day workout becomes a foreclosure — ATTOM’s Q4 2024 data puts the average judicial-state foreclosure timeline at 762 days.
+The legal, carrying, and yield costs of that process are substantial.
+A stepped repayment plan documented at the outset is the exit ramp that prevents it.
 The repayment mechanism is not a formality.
-It is the exit ramp.
+It is where forbearance either works or fails.

 6. Documentation Requirements